Regulators say will strike balance on Volcker rule

 By Dave Clarke and Christopher Doering

-WASHINGTON, Jan 18 U.S. regulators said on Wednesday they believe their agencies could implement a ban on proprietary trading without crushing banks' ability to buy and sell securities on behalf of customers.
+WASHINGTON, Jan 18 U.S. regulators said on Wednesday they believe their agencies can implement a ban on proprietary trading without crushing banks' ability to buy and sell securities on behalf of customers.

-The 2010 Dodd-Frank financial oversight law's Volcker rule prevents banks that receive government backstops such as deposit insurance from making risky trades with their own funds.
+The 2010 Dodd-Frank financial oversight law's Volcker rule prevents banks that receive government backstops like deposit insurance from making risky trades with their own funds.

 Supporters of the crackdown say it will make the financial system safer and more stable.

-Regulators, who released a proposed plan in October, have been under pressure from the banking industry since then, and last month extended the comment period into February to allow more time for additional commentary.

-Banks have strenuously argued the trading restrictions will have unintended consequences, freeze up liquidity and harm the economy.
+Banks have strenuously argued that the trading restrictions will have unintended consequences, freeze up liquidity and hurt the economy.

 Regulators said at a House of Representatives hearing on the Volcker rule that while implementing the measure will be difficult, it can be done without greatly affecting so-called market-making activities.